nazwhale/CV/README.md

 ### About Me

 By nature I'm an insanely curious person with a great enthusiasm for tech who constantly needs to be learning something new.
-I thrive in intellectually stimulating work environments, and am currently in the process of cultivating a passion for good code.
+I thrive in intellectually stimulating work environments, am adept at self-led learning, and love the buzz of seeing my code come to life and my tests turn green.

 After my degree, I made a conscious decision to try and travel the world whilst financially supporting myself from my laptop.
 I found several freelance writing jobs and spent 2 years living and working in Morocco, Colombia, Sri Lanka, Guatemala, and China.
-I am currently learning to code at [Makers Academy](http://www.makersacademy.com/), a highly-selective software development bootcamp in London.
+I am currently laerning to code at [Makers Academy](http://www.makersacademy.com/), a highly-selective software development bootcamp in London.

 I'm looking for a career in London's tech scene as a full-stack developer, in which I can continue to push myself and learn something new every day.

 **Coding Languages:** JavaScript, Ruby/Rails, HTML5, CSS
 **Tech Skills:** TDD, Pair Programming, Google Ninja